5 min read

 Real Estate Formulas for Landlords

-If you’ve recently entered the Seattle real estate market, this formulas cheat sheet will give you a brief rundown of the common property calculations you will use and why they’re critical for your decision-making process:
+Our real estate cheat sheet will give you a brief rundown of the common property calculations you will use and why they’re critical for your decision-making process.

 1. Cash on Cash Return Formula

-To calculate your cash on cash return for a commercial or residential property, divide your net operating income (NOI) by your total cash investment.
-Generally, your cash investment will include not only the down payment and closing costs, but also renovations costs or other fees you paid to purchase the property.
-Calculating cash on cash return for your various properties gives you the necessary figures to evaluate which are the most profitable.
+To calculate your cash-on-cash return formula for a residential property, divide your net operating income (NOI) by your total cash investment.
+Generally, your cash investment will include not only the down payment and closing costs but also renovation costs or other fees you paid to purchase the property.
+For a simple example, if your NOI is $20,000 and your total cash investment is $200,000, your cash-on-cash return is 10%.

 2. Net Operating Income Formula

-Speaking of net operating income, there is another formula to calculate that figure.
+Using the net operating income formula helps you understand your property's true profitability.
 The formula for NOI is gross operating income (GOI) minus total operating expenses.
-The most common operating expenses related to an investment property include insurance, maintenance costs, and property management fees.
-You wouldn’t factor interest payments or investment property depreciation into your operating costs.
+The most common operating expenses for an investment property include insurance, maintenance, and property management fees.
+For instance, if your GOI is $50,000 and your total operating expenses are $30,000, your NOI would be $20,000.
+You don’t factor interest payments or investment property depreciation into your operating costs.

 3. Gross Operating Income Formula

-The formula to figure out your gross operating income (GOI) is your gross scheduled income (GSI), minus lost rental income from vacant units or non-payments.
+The formula to determine your gross operating income (GOI) is your gross scheduled income (GSI) minus lost rental income from vacant units or non-payments.
 Then, add the value of additional income to the difference.
-For example, you may be accessing additional revenue from public vending machines, parking spaces, or other fee-based features and amenities.
+For example, you may access additional revenue from public vending machines, parking spaces, or other fee-based features and amenities.
+If your GSI is $100,000 and you have $10,000 in vacancy losses and $5,000 in additional income, your GOI would be $95,000.
 This formula gives you a big-picture look at your total operation and the money it’s bringing in.
-It may also help you decide whether to implement other “extras” to increase your revenue.
+It may help you decide whether to implement other “extras” to increase your revenue.

 4. Gross Scheduled Income Formula

-Within the gross operating income formula you will see one of the variables in the gross scheduled income (GSI).
-This figure informs you how much revenue your residential investment property will generate given that all units are rented and no one defaults on their monthly payment.
-The formula for your annual GSI is fairly simple: The value of monthly rent for each unit multiplied by 12.
+Within the gross operating income formula you will see one of the variables is the gross scheduled income (GSI).
+This figure informs you how much revenue your residential investment property will generate, given that all units are rented and no one defaults on their monthly payment.
+How to calculate gross scheduled income is fairly simple: The value of monthly rent for each unit multiplied by 12.
+For example, if you have 10 units each renting for $2,000 per month, your annual GSI would be $240,000.

 5. Capitalization Rate Formula

 The capitalization rate, often considered one of the most critical real estate formulas, is used by lenders and investors to determine the value of a property based on its potential income flow.
 From there, you can compare that property to others in the same market.
-To find the capitalization rate, divide your net operating income by the market value or sale price of the property.
+Here is the cap rate formula: divide your net operating income by the market value or sale price of the property.
+For example, if your NOI is $100,000 and the property’s market value is $1,000,000, the cap rate is 10%.

 6. Price to Rent Ratio Formula

-Your price to rent ratio is stated as the purchase price of the property versus your annual rental revenue.
+Your price-to-rent ratio formula is stated as the purchase price of the property versus your annual rental revenue.
 This formula is typically used to compare your residential real estate investments and determine which ones are making the most money.
+For instance, if a property costs $500,000 to buy and generates $50,000 in annual rental income, the price-to-rent ratio is 10.

 7. Price Per Square Foot Formula

-You can also compare your commercial investment properties using the price-per-square-foot formula, which is basically the market value of the property divided by its square footage.
-This formula can be used by prospective landlords before investing in the property to determine if it is overpriced.
+You can also compare your investment properties using the real estate price per square foot formula, which is basically the market value of the property divided by its square footage.
+Prospective landlords can use this formula to determine if a property is overpriced before investing in it.
+For example, if a property is valued at $1,000,000 and has 10,000 square feet, the price per square foot is $100.

 8. Equity Build-Up Rate Formula